fexofenadine/fexofenadine/README.md

 ### Hell is other people

 - 💬 Ask me about stuff
-- ⚡ Fun fact: kangaroos can't move their legs independently of one another
+- ⚡ Fun fact: [this space intentionally left blank]

 <!--
 **fexofenadine/fexofenadine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.